Skillial/CCAPDEV-phase-2/README.md

 `http://localhost:3000` or `http://localhost:3000/index` will both lead to the homepage.

+The link for the DB connection is in the .env file.

 Login information (though you can make your own account(s) as well)
 Format: <Username> - <Password>
 1. JingLiu  - Password1